simpledotorg/deployment/terraform/README.md

 [on the AWS console](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html).

 Include the AWS credentials (access key ID and secret access key) in the profile whose name matches the profile declared in your terraform configuration's `main.tf` file.
-For example, for `bangladesh` your credentials file should look like this.
+For example, for `india` your credentials file should look like this.

 ```
-[bangladesh]
+[india]
 aws_access_key_id=<YOUR_ACCESS_KEY_ID>
 aws_secret_access_key=<YOUR_ACCESS_KEY>
 ```